radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 As of the writing of this specification, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
 While MD5 has been broken, it is a testament to the design of RADIUS that there have been (as yet) no attacks on RADIUS Authenticator signatures which are stronger than brute-force.

-However, the problems with MD5 means that if a someone can view unencrypted RADIUS traffic, even a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters or less.
-Such attacks can also result in compromise of all passwords carried in the User-Password attribute.
+However, the problems with MD5 means that if a someone can view RADIUS/UDP traffic, a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters in not much more than an hour.
+An more resourceful attacker (e.g. a nation-state) can crack much longer shared secrets with only modest expenditures.
+See [](#cracking) below for a longer discussion of this topic.

-Even if a stronger packet signature method was used as in {{RFC6218}}, it would not fully address the issues with RADIUS.
+Cracking the shared secret will also result in compromise of all passwords carried in the User-Password attribute.
+Even using CHAP-Password offers minimal protection, as the cost of cracking the underlying password is similar to the cost of cracking the shared secret.
+MS-CHAP ({{RFC2433}} and {{RFC2759}}) is significantly worse for security, as it can be trivially cracked with minimal resources even if the shared secret is not known ([](#ms-chap)).

+The use of Message-Authenticator does not help.
+The Message-Authenticator attribute is a later addition to RADIUS, and does does not replace the original MD5-based packet signatures.
+While it therefore offers a stronger protection, it does not change the cost of attacking the shared secret.
+Moving to a stronger packet signatures (e.g. {{RFC6218}}) would still not fully address the issues with RADIUS, as the protocol still has privacy issues unrelated to the the security of packet signatures.

 Most information in RADIUS is sent in clear-text, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
 The privacy implications of this openness are severe.

 Any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
 The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
 With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
 An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

-When RADIUS/UDP is used across the public Internet, the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
+When RADIUS/UDP is used across the public Internet, a common Wi-Fi configuration allows the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
 Their devices can be identified, and tracked.
 Any passwords they send via the User-Password attribute can be compromised.
-Even using CHAP-Password offers minimal protection, as the cost of cracking the underlying password is similar to the cost of cracking the shared secret.
-MS-CHAP ({{RFC2433}} and {{RFC2759}}) is significantly worse for security, as it can be trivially cracked with minimal resources even if the shared secret is not known ([](#ms-chap)).
+Even when the packets do not contain any {{RFC5580}} location information for the user, the packets usually contain the MAC address of the Wi-Fi access point.
+There are multiple services selling databases which correlate Wi-Fi access point MAC addresses and physical location down to a similar 15 meter resolution.

 The implications for security and individual safety are large, and negative.

 These issues are only partly mitigated when the authentication methods carried within RADIUS define their own processes for increased security and privacy.
 For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords via the use of TLS.
 The use of MAC address randomization can limit device information identification to a particular manufacturer, instead of to a unique device.

 However, these authentication methods are not always used, or are not always available.
 Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available over RADIUS/UDP or RADIUS/TCP transports.
 And even when TLS-based EAP methods are used, implementations have historically often skipped certificate validation, leading to password compromise ({{SPOOFING}}).
 In many cases, users were not even aware that the server certificate was incorrect or spoofed, which meant that there was no way for the user to detect that anything was wrong.
 Their passwords were simply handed to a spoofed server, with little possibility for the user to take any action to stop it.

-It is no longer acceptable for RADIUS to rely on MD5 for security.
-It is no longer acceptable to send device or location information in clear text across the wider Internet.
-This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
-We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

 ## Simply using IPSec or TLS is not enough